Password @ Your Library

 What are special collections?

 Special collections are unique and valuable resources for study, teaching and research.
-They include archival collections, manuscripts, rare books, Minguo collections, HK literature, HK studies, and more.
+They include archival collections, manuscripts, rare books, Minguo collections, HK literature, Modern Chinese Drama, and more.
 All the records can be searched via the LibrarySearch.

 How can I use special collections materials?